stoneboat/2022-fall-536-project/README.md

 ```sh
 $ make -f Congestion_Tests.mak tests-python nhost=3 nbits=100
 ```
-the cmd will be stuck, this is because server C code now can accept one client each time and Python client code is too slow (maybe have bug) to send message.
+the cmd will be stuck, this is because server C code now can accept one client each time and Python client code is too slow (may have bug) to send message.
 Please correct those code to suit our goal.